taviosammy/UFO/README.md

 ![image](https://user-images.githubusercontent.com/99847046/174430738-26fcb20e-63c3-4c3d-9f82-b8645001cfff.png)

-Observe the the change in the Data table once you hit enter.
+Observe the the change in the Data table once you hit enter/ click anywhere on the page.

 ![image](https://user-images.githubusercontent.com/99847046/174430758-e2c3366f-4d5c-496d-a1b2-9a131a9ae19a.png)